mph005/opentofu-azure/README.md

 ### Using Terragrunt

-Terragrunt provides a thin wrapper for OpenTofu/Terraform that enables DRY configurations, dependencies between modules, and easier management of environment-specific settings.
+Terragrunt provides a thin wrapper for OpenTofu that enables DRY configurations, dependencies between modules, and easier management of environment-specific settings.

 #### Initialize and Apply